cakephp/debug_kit/README.md

 ## Reporting issues

-If you have an issue with DebugKit please open a ticket on lighthouse http://cakephp.lighthouseapp.com/projects/42880-debug-kit/overview
+If you have a problem with DebugKit please open an issue on [GitHub](https://github.com/cakephp/debug_kit/issues).

 ## Contributing

-If you'd like to contribute to DebugKit, check out the [Roadmap](http://cakephp.lighthouseapp.com/projects/42880/roadmap) for any planned features.
-You can fork the project, add features, and send pull requests; or open tickets on lighthouse.
+If you'd like to contribute to DebugKit, check out the [roadmap](http://cakephp.lighthouseapp.com/projects/42880/roadmap) for any planned features.
+You can [fork](https://help.github.com/articles/fork-a-repo) the project, add features, and send [pull requests](https://help.github.com/articles/using-pull-requests) or open [issues](https://github.com/cakephp/debug_kit/issues).

 ## Versions